gonemad97/amp.dev/contributing/documentation.md

-# Writing documentation and guides
+# Writing Documentation and Guides

-This document holds all the information that is relevant to maintain and contribute the content for each if its packages.
+This document holds all the information that is relevant to maintain and contribute to the content of each of its packages.

 ## Collections
 Pages inside [Grow](https://grow.io/docs/) are stored in so called collections.
 A collection is established by creating a *_blueprint.yaml* in a directory.
 The following fields are evaluated by the amp.dev setup: